Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Introduction

 For this design study, key performance and architectural parameters were established based on preliminary discussions with experts involved in the LHCb Upgrade II electronics design.
 A baseline scenario assumes that each front-end FPGA will need to process data from 8 independent calorimeter channels in parallel.
 Furthermore, while the LHC bunch crossing rate is 40~MHz, a target for the FPGA's internal processing clock of 160~MHz is considered a realistic benchmark.
-This choice allows for exactly four internal clock cycles to process each new input, setting a strict latency and throughput requirement for the compression algorithm.
+This choice allows for exactly four internal clock cycles to process each new input, setting a strict requirement for the initiation interval of the compression algorithm.

 This paper is structured as follows.
 We first review related work in ML-based data compression and FPGA deployment toolchains in Section \ref{sec:related_work}.
 In Section~\ref{sec:model}, we describe the architecture of our autoencoder model and demonstrate its ability to compress and faithfully reconstruct pulse shapes while preserving key physics information.
 Section~\ref{sec:compression} details the hardware-aware quantization study performed to optimize the model for hardware implementation.
 In Section~\ref{sec:hardware_impl}, we present the development of the new \texttt{hls4ml} backend and the final synthesis results on the target PolarFire FPGA, showing that the design meets the application's strict performance requirements.
 Finally, we discuss the broader implications of these results in Section~\ref{sec:discussion} and present our conclusions in Section~\ref{sec:conclusion}.